algorandfoundation/algokit-utils-ts/docs/capabilities/transaction-composer.md

 ### coverAppCallInnerTransactionFees

-This setting will automatically calculate the transaction fee needed to be set on a parent app call transaction in order for the fees of it's inner transactions to be accounted for and covered.
+This setting will automatically calculate the required fee for a parent app call transaction that sends inner transactions.
 It leverages the simulate endpoint to discover the inner transactions sent and calculates a fee delta to resolve the optimal fee.
 This feature also takes care of accounting for any surplus transaction fee at the various levels, so as to effectively minimise the fees needed to successfully handle complex scenarios.
 This setting only applies when you have constucted at least one app call transaction.

 For example: